JonathanAshlag/State_entropy_robust_rl/Minigrid_robust_ent/README.md

 available at https://sites.google.com/view/rl-vcse

-(note we dont use the value conditioning in our experiments)
+(note we do not use the value conditioning in our experiments)

 ## Installation
 Please install below packages in a following order: